 The insurance company may also deny a claim if there is insufficient evidence supporting the injured worker’s case.
 Medical documentation of a work-related injury is critical, and it is difficult to proceed with a claim without solid evidence.
 Medical records can help prove the injury, as can video surveillance footage showing the incident.
 An attorney could help gather any available evidence and compile it into a compelling claim or appeal.

-For a free legal consultation with a appealing a decision lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Appealing a Workers’ Compensation Decision in Rock Hill call 1-803-366-0333

 Appeals Process in South Carolina